 2.5 Ecosystem Covariates

-Covariates included in the IPM represent specific hypotheses about processes suspected to be associated with variation in Chum salmon survival a various life stages and were developed based on peer reviewed literature (Table 1, Figure 2).
+Covariates included in the IPM represent specific hypotheses about processes associated with variation in Chum salmon survival at various life stages and were developed based on peer reviewed literature (Table 1, Figure 2).
 All covariates were normalized to a mean of zero and standard deviation of 1.

 2.5.1 Egg to the first summer at sea